lucasmoten/ods19/docs/home.md

 ## Permission (object)

-+ id: `11e5e4867a6e3d8389020242ac110002` (string) -  The unique identifier of the permission associated to the object hex encoded to a string.
-This value can be used for deleting the permission.
-+ createdDate: `2016-03-07T17:03:13Z` (string) -  The date and time the permission was created in the system in UTC ISO 8601 format.
-+ createdBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) -  The user that created the permission.
-+ modifiedDate: `2016-03-07T17:03:13Z` (string) -  The date and time the permission was last modified in the system in UTC ISO 8601 format.
-+ modifiedBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) -  The user that last modified this permission.
-+ changeCount: 2 (number) - number The total count of changes that have been made to this permission over its lifespan.
-Synonymous with version number.
-+ changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) -  A hash of the permissions's unique identifier and last modification date and time.
-+ objectId: `11e5e4867a6e3d8389020242ac110002` (string) -  The unique identifier of the object that this permission is associated with.
 + grantee: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) -  The user for whom this permission is granted to
 + allowCreate: true (boolean) -  Indicates whether the grantee can create child objects under the referenced object of this permission.
 + allowRead: true (boolean) -  Indicates whether the grantee can view the object referenced by this permission.
 + allowUpdate: true (boolean) -  Indicates whether the grantee can modify the object referenced by this permission.
 + allowDelete: true (boolean) -  Indicates whether the grantee can delete the object referenced by this permission.
 + allowShare: true (boolean) -  Indicates whether the grantee can reshare the object referenced by this permission.
-+ explicitShare: false (boolean) - Indicates whether this permission was explicitly created by a call to add the grant, or if it was inherited from the parent object for which a child was made or propagated creation on an existing object.

 ## PermissionCreate (object)